Lior-Baruch/Statistics_and_Data_Analysis/README.md

 - Statsmodels
 - Scikit-learn

-## Contribution
+## Contributing

-This repository is an academic project created by Lior-Baruch.
-Contributions, issues, and feature requests are welcome!
+This repository was primarily created by Lior-Baruch as part of an academic project.
+Contributions, feature requests, and issues are always welcome!

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the terms of the MIT License.